 Shelter in Place

 ‘Shelter in Place’ is the term used to describe not evacuating your home.
 Each person and animal that is going to shelter in place needs a Ready Kit.
 The kit should have enough food, water, medication, clothes and other supplies for 72 hours.
-Here is a list of what it should include from FEMA: Shelter in Place Checklist and Pack a Go Bag.
+Here is a list of what it should include from FEMA: Shelter in Place Checklist Pack a Go Bag.

 Evacuation to a Shelter

 Each person going to a shelter should have a Go Bag with enough supplies to last 7-10 days.
 Each Go Bag should be an insulated pack or small suitcase on wheels so you can evacuate quickly.
 Everything in it should be in plastic bags.
 The stock in it should be rotated every six months.
-Here are two example of what should be included: Fema Go Bag checklist
+Here are some example of what should be included: Fema Go Bag checklist

 A word about shelters.

 - They cannot take animals unless it is a service dog